BadToBest/EchoMimic/README.md

 ## Citation

-If you find our work useful for your research, please consider citing the paper:
+If you find our work useful for your research, please consider citing the paper :

 ```
 @misc{chen2024echomimic,